VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 8.1 Summary

 - Updated mapping contract guidance that reflects current best practices may improve quality and currentness of parcel data
-- Separation of standardized parcel data maintenance from town-specific derivatives (such as print maps and custom web applications) in contract may ease uniform administration and reduce costs
+- Separation of standardized parcel data maintenance from town-specific derivatives (such as print maps and custom web applications) in contracts may ease uniform administration and reduce costs
 - Updated contract guidance is contingent on the assessment jurisdiction extent

 ## 8.2 Justification

 Per VCGI's records, about 90% of Vermont municipalities currently maintain parcel data.
-The vast majority of these towns do so via a GIS, making them capable of maintaining map data with a SPAN assigned to each parcel and thus meeting basic compliance with the state data standard that permits joining with the annual grand list.
-As a remnant of print map-focused practices, a small number of towns continue to hire vendors using Computer-Aided Design (CAD) software to maintain parcels, which is not capable of data integration like a GIS.
-These data are thus unusable for joining with grand list, CAMA and other related information.
+The vast majority of these towns do so via a GIS, allowing maintenance of map data with SPANs assigned to each parce.
+SPAN assignment meets basic compliance with the state data standard and permits joining with the annual grand list.
+A small number of towns continue to hire vendors using Computer-Aided Design (CAD) software to maintain parcels, but these are not capable of data integration like a GIS.
+CAD data are thus unusable for joining with the grand list, CAMA, and other related information.
 A small remainder of towns do not maintain parcel data in any way.
-In all cases, the town is the jurisdiction currently responsible for drafting and overseeing a mapping contract for parcel data maintenance to meet their specific wants and needs.
+In all cases, the town is the jurisdiction currently responsible for drafting and overseeing a contract for parcel data maintenance meeting their specific wants and needs.

-It is common for these wants and needs to include print media products, typically large format plots of keyed tax map sheets with parcel identifiers and owner names printed on them.
-Such static maps are derived from dynamic parcel data.
-In other words, upkeep of digital data precedes and is separate from any map made from them and those source data are regularly changing even if only in property ownership.
-This means that print parcel maps are outdated and inaccurate shortly after they are made.
-Still, because parcel data maintenance and the creation of maps derived from them both require GIS skill, the same vendor is typically paid for both services in the same mapping contract.
-The creation of print map products represent a sizable portion of total funds for those contracts that specify them.
-Ideally, these print map products would not be covered by any per parcel payments, which could potentially reduce the overall cost of maintaining quality, current parcel data.
+Contracts commonly include print media products, often in the form of large format plots of keyed tax map sheets with parcel identifiers and owner names.
+Such static maps are generated from digital parcel data, which are able to rapidly and continuously reflect changes in geometry or attribution.
+As such, print parcel maps may be outdated and inaccurate shortly after they are made.
+Still, because parcel data maintenance and the creation of print maps both require GIS skills, the same vendor is typically paid for both services in the same contract.
+The creation of print map products represent a sizable portion of total funds for contracts that specify them.
+Ideally, print map products would not be covered by any per parcel payments.
+This specification could potentially reduce the overall cost of maintaining quality, current parcel data.

 Towns are not limited to print products to provide access to current, accurate tax map information.
 Many towns also contract for custom web applications that display digital parcel data in a web map along with CAMA card integration for all properties.
-Tied with the underlying, dynamic data sources, these web map applications provide citizens access to current information.
-For towns that do not individually contract for custom map applications, the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/) provides access to best-available parcel data statewide and [offers much of the same functionality](https://github.com/VCGI/documentation/blob/main/parcelviewer4/User_Guide.md).
+These web map applications provide citizens access to current information via underlying dynamic data sources.
+The [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/) provides access to best-available parcel data statewide and [offers much of the same functionality](https://github.com/VCGI/documentation/blob/main/parcelviewer4/User_Guide.md) for towns that do not individually contract for custom map applications.

 ![BarreCity_CAI_WebApp01](https://github.com/user-attachments/assets/95343fbf-8e25-414d-b9c4-3854bcd8d3cd)
 **Figure 16: Municipal Parcel Web Map Application.** *Some towns contract for additional services such as web maps that display CAMA data for all properties.*

 ![BarreCity_ParcelViewer](https://github.com/user-attachments/assets/da32ee08-a992-42e2-9d43-9877518a622f)
 **Figure 17: Statewide Parcel Viewer Web Map Application.** *All towns have access to best-available parcel data via the Vermont Parcel Viewer web map application.
 As of 2024 the viewer presents property transfers and submitted land surveys along with grand list information for all parcels.
-Future integration with CAMA data is possible should that become available per Recommendation 3.*
+Future integration with CAMA data is possible should it become available per Recommendation 3.*

 ## 8.3 Implementation